Explained: The Difference Between Salt-Based and Salt-Free Water Softeners

-Salt-based water softeners turn hard water into “soft” water through a process called ion exchange.
+Salt-based water softeners turn “hard” water into “soft” water through a process called ion exchange.
 Using the electronic metered valve mounted atop the resin tank, the system measures water by the gallon before running a cleaning cycle.
 Once the resin bed reaches its saturation point, the cleaning cycle begins.
-During the cycle, a series of back flushes purge the trapped minerals and flushes them out of the system.
+During the cycle, a series of backflushes purge the trapped minerals and washes them out of the system.
 When water flows through the resin bed inside the tank, salts like sodium and potassium chloride are exchanged with hardness-causing minerals (primarily calcium and magnesium), resulting in “soft” water.
 The salts are also replenished in the resin bed during the cycle and the system is ready to go again.

 Should You Buy a Salt-Based Water Softener?

-Salt-based softeners are designed to completely remove hardness-causing minerals from your water.
-As a result, you’ll probably notice little to no limescale buildup on fixtures and appliances in your home.
+Salt-based softeners are designed to remove hardness-causing minerals from your water.
+As a result, you’ll probably notice a little to no limescale buildup on fixtures and appliances in your home.
 You’ll also see your clothes appearing brighter and cleaner and your hair and skin no longer feeling dry and itchy.
 Other long-term benefits include more efficient and longer-lasting appliances as well as fewer repairs and plumbing maintenance.
-But despite all these great benefits, most salt-based softeners are more expensive than their salt-free counterparts in the long run and often require regular maintenance.
+But despite all these great benefits, most salt-based softeners are more expensive than their salt-free counterparts and often require regular maintenance.

 How Salt-Free Water Softeners Work

 Unlike salt-based softeners which use ion exchange to remove hard water minerals from water, salt-free water softeners use a physical process known as Template Assisted Crystallization (TAC).
-This process converts the hardness-causing minerals in the water to a hardness crystal that will not stick to any surface in your home.
-Again, keeping your appliances and hot water heaters free of hard water scale build up.
+This process converts the hardness minerals in the water to a hardness crystal that will not stick to any surface in your home.
 Salt-free softeners are also known as water conditioners because they do not actually “soften” the water; They condition (or neutralize) it.
-And because these types of systems do not trap any minerals, there’s no need for a cleaning cycle to remove captured ions.
+And because these types of systems do not trap any materials, there’s no need for a cleaning cycle to remove captured ions.